alifelan/taxi-unico-web/README.md

 ## https://taxi-unico-api.herokuapp.com/rateUser
-    Adds rating to user in taxi trip
+    Adds rating to user in taxi trip and saves arrival date.
     Param:
         taxiTripId: Id of the taxi trip
         rating: Rating given to the user in a scale of 1 to 5